JeeWeetje/iot-workshop/README.md

 ...
 ```

 Keep the bridge running till the end of the workshop.

 ## Check the arrival of the telemetry

-We can check the arrival of the messages in the Azure IoT Hub:
+We can check the arrival of the messages in the Azure IoT Hub.

 1. Go to the Azure Portal.
 Navigate to the 'iothubowner' policy and this time remember the primary connection string
 2. Install the Device Manager.
 Start the device manager.